-- Inform and adopt public health directives for all BCIT community members to stay home if having any symptoms. - Require those who have symptoms to comply with medical guidance from trusted sources such as 811, local health authority, guidelines listed by the BCCDC website, Student Health Services, or emergency health services. - Inform and comply with all travel restrictions and return isolation directions.
-This includes contacting BCIT community members known to be travelling for BCIT-related business to guide and support their compliance with public health directions, and requiring international students to notify BCIT prior to their date of travel and submit a Travel & SelfIsolation Plan to BCIT. - Provide mental health and physical health support for all BCIT community members through the use of student services and employee family assistance programs. - Utilize technology to support remote instruction and remote work processes that maintain the safety and well-being of students, staff, and faculty. - Provide increased cleaning requirements where necessary and as guided by WorkSafeBC and Provincial Health Officer guidelines.
+- Inform and adopt public health directives for all BCIT community members to stay home if having any symptoms. - Require those who have symptoms to comply with medical guidance from trusted sources such as 811, local health authority, guidelines listed by the BCCDC website, Student Health Services, or emergency health services. - Provide mental health and physical health support for all BCIT community members through the use of student services and employee family assistance programs. - Utilize technology to support remote instruction and remote work processes that maintain the safety and well-being of students, staff, and faculty. - Provide increased cleaning requirements where necessary and as guided by WorkSafeBC and Provincial Health Officer guidelines.